-The land now occupied by the zoo, on the banks of Soper Creek, was part of the grounds of the Cream of Barley Mill, located further south on the creek.
-The mill owner developed a campground and park for tourists, aptly named “The Cream of Barley Campground”, on the part of the property that was near the highway.
-Later, a petting zoo was added to the park.
+The land once occupied by the zoo is on the banks of the Soper Creek.
+The Cream of Barley Mill (today’s Visual Arts Centre of Clarington), was located farther south on the creek.
+The mill owner had developed a campground and park for tourists, aptly named “The Cream of Barley Campground”, on what would become the zoo site near Highway 2.
+Later a petting zoo was added.